hhxsv5/laravel-s/README.md

                 // 2.Modify task_ipc_mode to 1 or 2 in config/laravels.php, see https://www.swoole.co.uk/docs/modules/swoole-server/configuration
                 $ret = Task::deliver(new TestTask('task data'), true);
                 var_dump($ret);
+                // The exception thrown in this callback will cause the process to exit.
+The upper layer will catch the exception and record it to the Swoole log.
+Then the Manager process will re-create the process, so developers are encouraged to try/catch capture to avoid creating the process frequently.
+                // throw new \Exception('an exception');
             }
         }
     }